-- Promotes self -governance among the fishers - Skill improvement and leadership development among the fishing community. - Establishing linkage through pluralistic convergence of various stakeholders associated in the sector. - Encouraging the market opportunities through commodity based village development (CBVD).
+- Promotes self -governance among the farmers - Skill improvement and leadership development among the community members. - Establishing linkage through pluralistic convergence of different stakeholders associated in the sector. - Encouraging the market opportunities through commodity based village development.

+c.
 Farmers Field School (FFS) approach

-The FFS extension approach is an alternative to the top down extension approach which was evolved as a method to solve complex field level issues in fisheries sectors.
-FFS aims to build fishers' capacity to analyze their production systems, identify problems, test possible solutions, and eventually encourage the participant member to adopt the practices most suitable to their farming systems (FAO, 2003 c).
+This extension approach is an alternative to the top down extension approach which was evolved as a method to solve complex field level issues in agriculture and allied sectors.
+The FFS approach is an innovative, participatory and interactive learning approach that emphasizes problem solving and discovery based learning.
+FFS also provides an opportunity for farmers to practice and evaluate sustainable land use technologies, and introduce new technologies by comparing with their conventional technologies developed in congruent with their own tradition, culture and resource use pattern.FFS, considered as a farmer-to-farmer extension approach, aims to build farmers' capacity to analyze their production systems, identify problems, test possible solutions, and eventually encourage the participants to adopt the practices most suitable to their farming systems (FAO, 2003 c).
 This is a learning-by-doing approach which emphasizes group observation, discussion, dissection, modification, and promotes field-based experimentation, analysis for collective decision making followed by actions.
-The FFS approach is an innovative, participatory and interactive learning approach that emphasizes problem solving and discovery based learning.
-FFS also provides an opportunity to fishers to practice and evaluate sustainable resource use technologies, and adoption of new technologies by comparing with their conventional technologies developed in congruent with their own tradition, culture and resource use pattern.
-The goal of FFS approach is such that, after observing and comparing the results of field level experimentation fishers will eventually "own" and adopt improved practices by themselves sidelining the conventional ones without any external compulsion.
+The goal of the approach is such that, after observing and comparing the results of field level experimentation farmers will eventually "own" and adopt improved practices by themselves without any external compulsion.
 Field day is being organized at the end of the season to give visibility to the entire activities to convince the non-adopters.
-Exchange visits with other FFS is also encouraged to learn by association and comparison A group of 20-25 fishers can form a Farm School under the guidance of a FFS facilitator.
-Extension workers, NGO workers, fishermen co-op members or previously trained fishers can become Farmer Field School (FFS) facilitators.
+Exchange visits with other FFS is also encouraged to learn by association and comparison A group of 20-25 farmers can form a farm school under the guidance of a FFS facilitator.
+Extension workers, NGO workers, farmer organization staff or previously trained farmers can become Farmer Field School facilitators.
 The facilitators are trained by master trainers, who have expertise in the particular subject matter.
 FFS is a time bound activity usually covering one production cycle or a year.

-It is also significant to note that irrespective of the merits of the technology, the acceptance to technologies is influenced by the extension method.
+It is also significant to note that irrespective of the merits of the technology, farmers' acceptance to them is influenced by the extension method.
 Farmer Field School (FFS) model has been accepted as a good methodology because it is exclusively participatory.
+A comparison was made between a 6-year participatory seed selection and multiplication project in Nepal and a 3-year seed distribution relief program in Zimbabwe.
+The study revealed that the project in Nepal was successful in its scaling up and continuity as the new varieties of crops increased yields by about 45% and improved stability in household food access.
+In contrast, only 12% of the beneficiaries in Zimbabwe decided to reuse and plant the open pollinated maize varieties the following year because the new varieties were not properly appreciated by the farmers because they had not received sufficient information and training on seed selection (Ministry of Foreign Affairs of the Netherlands, Policy and Operations Evaluation Department 2011).
 A special feature of this extension approach was that it reached poor and female-headed households and lower-caste households much better than the regular extension services (Tiwari et al. 2010).
-FFS was also found to be effective in avoiding barriers like socio- economic constraints, infrastructure problem and incompatibility of technology for the adoption of sustainable fishery practices.
+Other barriers to the adoption of sustainable agriculture practices include social barriers, infrastructure, and incompatibility of technology.